 OUTSIDE THE CLASSROOM: The History Department is very interested in supporting group initiatives to bring majors together - if you have a suggestion for a new event, please tell us!

 Some frequently asked questions:

 What is the first History Department Event of the year?
 The Fall Term Welcome Back Everyone Reception.
 Includes delicious refreshments and everyone is welcome.

 When is the History Department Picnic?
 It is usually the third Tuesday in May, on the Leighton lawn and 2nd floor Leighton.
-The department sends History majors a picnic sign-up note to choose your Hogan Brothers' hoagie Spring term.
+The department sends all History majors and faculty a picnic sign-up invitation to order your favorite Hogan Brothers' hoagie Spring term.

 Are there any other special annual events with refreshments or lunches?

 - Yes, every January or February, our Edward M. "Ted" Mullin Prize winners present their project findings.

 - We have a Sophomore Interest meeting every winter.
-For the past two years the SDAs have provided a Tamale Party for ALL History majors in ALL class years, to introduce sophomores interested in majoring in History to our department.
+For the past three years the SDAs provided a Tamale Party for ALL History majors in ALL class years, to introduce sophomores interested in majoring in History to our department.

 - Please see our Events Calendar for complete details about additional History department activities.

 Are there any special events just for Seniors?

 - Yes!
-For the last three years, on the first or second day of winter term (January), the History Chair has hosted an exclusive Senior History Majors' dinner and Chat with the Chair.
-Invitations forthcoming.
+For the last four years, on the first or second day of winter term (January), the History Chair has hosted an exclusive Senior History Majors' dinner and Chat with the Chair.

-- Also, since 2003, usually the fourth Tuesday in May, our History Department Faculty Members have hosted a Senior History Majors Elegant Cocktail Party Hour, which now includes a Special Toast to our department prize winners.
+- Also, since 2003, usually the fourth Tuesday in May, our History Department Faculty Members have hosted a Senior History Majors Elegant Cocktail Party Hour, which now also includes a Special Toast to our department award winners, SDAs, and DCC members.
 Details and Cocktail Party etiquette are included with your invitations.